BrunoGilRamirez/Ecommerce_Microservices_Platform/README.md

 # User Service - User Management Microservice

-The **User Service** is a Spring Boot microservice and part of the FP project's microservices architecture.
+The **User Service** is a Spring Boot microservice and part of the Ecommerce project's microservices architecture.
 It handles comprehensive user management, including CRUD operations, OAuth2 authentication, and asynchronous communication with other services through Kafka events.

 ![Service Structure](<./diagrams/Final Project - ServiceStructure.png>)